 Let’s check out some good examples of fresh Python libraries and where you can use them in real life.

-- Pipenv.
-It’s a brand new library which can affect each aspect of the developer's workflow.
+Pipenv.
+It’s a brand new library that can affect each aspect of the developer's workflow.
 Today it is officially recommended on Python.org for those who need to perform dependencies management.

-- Caffe2.
-This year Facebook released another one DL framework.
-A framework called Caffe has been used for long years.
-However, recent trends in the DL make Caffe a little bit outdated, and Caffe2 is the attempt to give the second life to Caffe.
+Caffe2.
+This year Facebook released another DL framework.
+The framework called Caffe has been used for many years.
+However, recent trends in the DL made Caffe a little bit outdated, so Caffe2 is attempting to give a second life to Caffe.

-- Dash.
-Is you are working with data science, you probably familiar with a wide range of available tools in Python’s toolkit (scikit-learn, Pandas, etc).
-Your workflow is supported with Jupyter Notebooks, so you and your colleagues feel happy.
-But what if you (or your colleagues) don’t know how to work with this tools?
+Dash.
+If you are working with data science, you are probably familiar with a wide range of available tools in Python’s toolkit (scikit-learn, Pandas, etc).
+Your workflow is supported by Jupyter Notebooks, so you and your colleagues can feel happy.
+But what if you (or your colleagues) don’t know how to work with these tools?
 Dash is the answer!
-This open-source library was created in order to simplify web application development, specifically, when it comes to data visualization.
+This open-source library was created in order to simplify web application development, specifically when it comes to data visualization.

 Java vs Python: Step-by-Step Comparison

-So, looks like we’re pretty familiar with both of our programming languages.
-It’s not so easy to chose the winner in Java vs Python type of battle, but at least we can try!
-However, these two languages have non-intersecting use cases and support community.
+So, it looks like we’re pretty familiar with both of our programming languages.
+These two languages have non-intersecting use cases and support communities, so it won’t be easy to choose the winner in a Java vs Python type of battle, but at least we can try!

 What can we do?
 We can inspect their differences, similarities, compare their advantages and disadvantages on the battlefield, etc.